mjs375/Portfolio/RaspberryPi/RaspberryPi3.md

 - ```$ free```: *check available memory on microSD/Pi*
 - Enable **VNC** in ```Preferences``` => ```R-Pi Configuration```
 - ```$ hostname -I```: *get Raspberry Pi's private IP address*
+- Download RealVNC app on device that will take control.
+  - Create an Address entry for the Raspberry Pi.
+Enter IP Address as Address.
+Use Ras-Pi login to authenticate.
+'Connect'!